cms-btv-pog/BTVNanoCommissioning/README.md

 #i.e.
 SingleMuon_Run2022C-PromptReco-v1
 ```
-and MC, the dataset name is used to find the xsection, please be consistent with name in DAS
+For MC, please be consistent with the dataset name in CMS DAS, as it cannot be mapped to the cross section otherwise.
 ```
 $dataset
 #i.e.